sumansamui/Machine_Learning_Course/README.md

 # Machine Learning Course

-It contains the slides and codes of on-going Machine Learning Course
+It contains the slides and codes of an on-going Machine Learning Course

 Playlist of this course: https://www.youtube.com/playlist?list=PLb9FffNbtoGYb9vj-9ilNyr5DEdcGIGjA